astronomer/docs/software/log-in-to-software.md

 Every cluster is assigned a base domain.
 If your organization has multiple clusters, you can run Astro CLI commands to quickly move from one base domain to another.
 This can be useful when you're authenticated on one installation, but you need to perform tasks on another installation.

 You can authenticate to multiple domains from a single base domain.
-You run the `astro login x` command to authenticate to a base domain, and then run the `astro context switch x` command to define the default base domain on your computer.
+You run the `astro login x` command to authenticate to a base domain, and then run the `astro context switch x` command to define the default base domain on your computer and virtual machines.

 1. In the Astro CLI, run the following command to re-authenticate to the target base domain: